apache/doris/docs/en/administrator-guide/materialized_view.md

 1. The parameter of the aggregate function of the materialized view does not support the expression only supports a single column, for example: sum(a+b) does not support.
 2. If the conditional column of the delete statement does not exist in the materialized view, the delete operation cannot be performed.
 If you must delete data, you need to delete the materialized view before deleting the data.
 3. Too many materialized views on a single table will affect the efficiency of importing: When importing data, the materialized view and base table data are updated synchronously.
 If a table has more than 10 materialized view tables, it may cause the import speed to be very high. slow.
 This is the same as a single import needs to import 10 tables at the same time.
+4. The same column with different aggregate functions cannot appear in a materialized view at the same time.
+For example, select sum(a), min(a) from table are not supported.